VPOOJAASREE/5a_Create_Socket_for_HTTP_for_webpage_upload_and_download/README.md

 ## Result :
-Thus the socket for HTTP for web page upload and download created and Executed
+Thus the socket for HTTP for web page upload and download created and executed successfully.